 We humans are a funny lot.
 We all have our rituals to conjure up some luck, and many of us are willing to travel to do so.

-In Ireland you kiss the Blarney Stone.
-At the Vatican you touch St. Peter’s statue.
+In Ireland, you kiss the Blarney Stone.
+At the Vatican, you touch St. Peter’s statue.
 When visiting Istanbul, the Hagia Sophia wishing column is a must.
 But what about New York?
-Here, it’s all about Adam and Eve, located on the ground floor at The Shops at Columbus Circle and irresistible to touch (come on, admit it, New Yorkers do this to, maybe more than the visitors…just watch).
+Here, it’s all about Adam and Eve, located on the ground floor at The Shops at Columbus Circle and irresistible to touch (come on, admit it, New Yorkers do this too, maybe more than the visitors…just watch).

 The 12-foot-tall sculptures of Adam and Eve are the work of Colombian artist Fernando Botero, famous worldwide for his corpulent figures.
 When they built and decorated this amazing collection of restaurants, shops and entertainment, they may not have known they were also creating a tourist attraction.
 But they did.

 Just ask some of the 16 million people that traverse The Shops at Columbus Circle every year.
 There are many who can’t seem to walk by the larger-than-life statues, towering naked in the lobby, without a pat, a feel, a grab or a touch.